fergonco/fergonco.github.io/_drafts/2017-09-04-Traffic prediction based on public transport performance in Pays de Gex (II).md

 Then I realized that the routes between some stops where wrong, and so where the speeds calculated between those stops.
 To correct the speeds I had to undo the speed calculation using the wrong route lengths, obtain the time between stops and calculate the speed again with the right route length.
 Very entertaining.

 Then I realized that there were speeds equal to 3402km/h !!
 What happened?
 Probably some wrong data coming from the API or detecting the vehicle arrival.
-But as the database contained the speed I cannot know easily.
+But, as I am processing the data before I save it on the database I cannot know the reason easily.

 The current database design does not store speeds anymore, just the time between stops.
 The speed is calculated later, when the data is processed for visualization or for analysis, where I can use the route lengths that I know are true at that moment.